-Refractive lens exchange like implantable contact lenses are capable of treating very high degrees of hypermetropia and myopia and are often considered when your prescription falls beyond the treatable range of either Lasik or Lasek.
-If your prescription is higher than -10.00 (short sighted) or +5.00 (long sighted) then refractive lens exchange is likely to be suggested to you by your surgeon.
+Refractive lens exchange like implantable contact lenses is capable of treating very high degrees of hypermetropia and myopia and are often considered when your prescription falls beyond the treatable range of either Lasik or Lasek.
+If your prescription is higher than -10.00 (short-sighted) or +5.00 (long-sighted) then refractive lens exchange is likely to be suggested to you by your surgeon.

 Unlike implantable contact lenses, refractive lens exchange is generally considered for people over the age of 45 years old who already have problems with their near vision.
 Such people will be most likely wearing varifocals, bifocals, separate distance and reading glasses or be wearing multifocal contact lenses.

 About Refractive Lens Exchange: